How to Measure Your Bra Size, Plus a Chart & Calculator

 Step 1: Find Your Band Size

 Make sure to wear a lightly-lined or unpadded bra before measuring your band size.
-Now is where your handy measuring tape comes in.
-Wrap the measuring tape snugly across your back, keep it parallel to the ground and measure directly under your bust.
+Take out a measuring tape and wrap it snugly across your back, keeping it parallel to the ground, and measure directly under your bust.
 Round down to the nearest even number and note your band size.

 Step 2: Measure Your Bust Size

 Keep the measuring tape around your back at band level and measure across the fullest part of your chest, making sure to hold the measuring tape snugly against you and parallel to the ground.
-Do a few deep breaths to let the tape rest on its most comfortable position (not too loose, now!).
+Take a few deep breaths to let the tape rest on its most comfortable position (but not too loose!).
 If it falls on the half-inch, just round up.
-Easy, right?
+That’s your bust size!

 Step 3: Determine Your Cup Size